AntelopeLCA/core/ecoinvent_mismatched_lcia.md

 ### 4.1 Choose a process.

+	>>> from antelope import enum   # this is just a handy way to list things for interactive use
 	>>> q371 = cat.query('local.ecoinvent.3.7.1.cutoff')   # hold on to the query
-	>>> from antelope import enum   # this is just a handy way to list processes
 	>>> yogurt = enum(q371.processes(Name='yogurt'))
 	 [00] [local.ecoinvent.3.7.1.cutoff] yogurt production, from cow milk [RoW] [01] [local.ecoinvent.3.7.1.cutoff] market for yogurt, from cow milk [GLO]